-Creditors file UCC forms to give notice of interest in a debtor’s business or personal property.
+Finance companies file UCC forms to give notice of interest in a debtor’s business or personal property.
 In most cases, a UCC filing is required to obtain private financing.

 There are many situations in which a UCC filing can occur.
 Some of these include:

 Depending on the situation, the UCC will vary.
 For example, if a business leases equipment, the UCC filing involves that particular collateral.

 UCC filings can place a lien against one asset or all of a company’s assets.
 These filings may involve liens against assets such as bank deposits, accounts receivable, letters of credit, sales and leases, negotiable assets, and more.

 The two types of UCC liens include: